 - Major rapids, up to Class V, begin downstream of the I-26 bridge.
 Many rapids have large hydraulics.

 - All river users who are boating, swimming, or wading should wear life jackets.

 - Mill Race Rapids Should Be Portaged.
 Walk Around It!
 A portage trail begins in a power line right-of-way just upstream of Mill Race Rapids on the right bank (south side) of the river.

-Water flow in the lower Saluda changes all the time.
-For the latest information contact the following sources:
+Water flow in the Lower Saluda changes all the time.
+For the latest information check the following sources: